JJ/granada-off/text/graffiti.md

 and traffic signals.

-One of the main things about Granada is that, not being a big city like London of New York, it is a showcase for all kinds of street art.
+One of the main things about Granada is that, not being a big city like London of New York, it is a showcase for all kinds or flavours of street art.
 A short route through a couple of neighborhoods will be enough to find most types of street art.
 That indicates also a thriving and vibrant art scene, with artists and crews developing their career from